Carlos Correa Player Props: Twins vs. Yankees

 Carlos Correa At The Plate

-- Correa is hitting .250 with three doubles, two home runs and four walks.
+- Correa is batting .227 with three doubles, two home runs and four walks.

+- In seven of 11 games this season (63.6%) Correa has picked up a hit, and in three of those games he had more than one (27.3%).

-- He has hit a home run in two of 10 games played this season, and in 4.5% of his plate appearances.
+- In 11 games played this season, he has homered in two of them.

-- Correa has driven in a run in three games this year (30.0%), including two games with multiple runs batted in.
+- In three games this year (27.3%), Correa has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this year (40.0%), including one multi-run game.
+- He has scored at least once four times this season (36.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.